Pescatore23/coely_postmortem/README.md

-This repository was used to process the data in thhis publication, please consider a citation if you like it:
+This repository was used to process the data in this publication, please consider a citation if you like it:

 ```latex
 @Article{Fischer2025,